freeklinssen/MNIST-in-numpy/README.md

 # MNIST-in-numpy
-image recognition algorithm for MNIST in numpy
+Image recognition algorithm in numpy for MNIST